 Have a need for heat?
 Add a sprinkle of cayenne.
 Want a sweet treat?
-Brush wonton wrappers with coconut oil and sprinkle with sugar, cinnamon and a little salt.
+Brush wonton wrappers with coconut oil and douse with sugar, cinnamon, and a little salt.
 The possibilities are endless.

 Make-ahead tip: Even though these wonton crackers are ready in minutes, you can save some time in the kitchen by making a large batch.
 Let them cool completely, and then keep them in an airtight container for up to four days.

 Canola and sesame oil work together to create a versatile and flavorful combination.

 Cut wonton wrappers in half

 This creates the perfect size cracker for just snacking or dipping into your favorite party fare.

 Separate wrappers and place on a sheet pan